ignaciolinari/beyond-the-cutoff/docs/pipeline_plan.md

 This document provides a step-by-step guide with all commands needed to run the complete pipeline from initial setup through final evaluation and visualization.

+Note: The offline dataset generation system has been refactored into a modular architecture with separate components for improved maintainability.
+All existing commands and interfaces remain backward compatible.

 ## Table of Contents

 1. [Initial Setup](#1-initial-setup)